chenz16/VehDetTrackProject/README.md

 writeup_report/README - Explain what is included for the submission and how it is done.

 ### output_images folder
-Contain all the images shown in this warp-up.
+Contain all the images shown in this wrap-up.

 ### project_video_VehTrack.mp4